 Council's Solar Initiative

-Colac Otway Shire Council is currently utilising two large solar PV systems across two facilities: Council's Rae Street office precinct and the Bluewater Leisure Centre.
+Colac Otway Shire Council is currently utilising solar PV systems across Council facilities: Council's Rae Street office precinct, the Bluewater Leisure Centre, Pound Road depot and the Colac Library.
 The energy production and consumption of both of these facilities is monitored, and the data is available to be viewed live on two different portals.

 Rae Street PV System

 Please note: If you are viewing this page in Internet Explorer and are encountering technical issues, please visit Council's section of the Sunny Life portal directly here (please note this is an external website).